Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 </br>Two modes of operation
 </br>--Autonomous & Interactive.
 </br>Design space exploration
-</br>--Find the best set of flow configuration.
+</br>--Find the best set of flow configurations.
 </br>Large number of design examples.
 </br>--43 Designs with their best configuration and more details to be added.